🐾 Zoetis (ZTS): A Premium Veterinary Titan Sitting in the Doghouse

 🧾⚠️📢 Fun(anc1al) but Serious Disclaimer: 🧾⚠️📢

-Past performance is not indicative of future results.
+Insider transactions, scientific progress, pipeline developments, valuation metrics, or historical patterns do not guarantee future results; and no investment outcome can be assured.
 Resist FOMO and never invest money you can’t afford to lose or mistake a charismatic CEO for a guarantee.

 We laugh.